 Migration strategy: drive youth financial inclusion to ensure business sustainability

 In order for a youth banking proposition to succeed in achieving its potential for positive social and financial impact, financial service providers must have an effective migration strategy in place to guide youth customers as they graduate to new products at each new stage of their life.

-Over the past year, Women’s World Banking has collaborated with two commercial banks, Nigeria’s Diamond Bank and Tanzania’s NMB Bank Plc, to develop and implement comprehensive youth migration strategies.
+Over the past year, Women’s World Banking, with support from UK aid from the British people, has collaborated with two commercial banks, Nigeria’s Diamond Bank and Tanzania’s NMB Bank Plc, to develop and implement comprehensive youth migration strategies.
 Our team has been working with both institutions on youth banking propositions for several years, funded with UK aid from the British people.
 As Adaora’s story makes clear, youth will likely not migrate themselves, and missing these key transition points is a lose-lose proposition for both banks and their customers.

 Our experience with Diamond Bank and NMB has highlighted three key considerations financial institutions must address as part of an effective youth migration strategy.

 The bank must design a communications framework built around key transition points within a migration strategy to notify and educate youth and parent customers about relevant account transitions at the right time.
 Opportunities to migrate to a new account type should be framed in the context of the corresponding changes occurring in the youth’s life, using messaging and timing that demonstrate the bank’s desire to support the customer as they grow.
 In addition, information on migration strategy and processes must be integrated into continuous training for frontline staff, to ensure staff are equipped with the necessary information to guide customers through each key transition point.